antmicro/coverview/README.md

   * `timestamp` - date and time of coverage in the ISO format
   * `additional` - a set of user-defined key-value pairs for additional information or run parameters
   * `tests_as_total` -  show executed tests out of total tests in line coverage
+  * `warning_threshold` - coverage threshold below which lines are highlighted in yellow.
+Can be defined as absolute value or percentage of all tests
   * `flat_file_list` - show sources as a flat list of files
   * `hide_not_covered` - hide files without coverage